Skip to Content

 Bigger Is Not Necessarily Better

-The next thing you need to look for is blade length.
-Believe it or not but bigger does not exactly mean better.
-In fact, a knife with an exceptionally big blade like you’ve seen in Rambo or Crocodile Dundee may look cool but it’s a poor choice for bushcraft use because it will not be useful for finer tasks, such as cleaning small game.
+In fact, a knife with a massive blade, like you’ve seen in Rambo or Crocodile Dundee, may look cool, but it’s a poor choice for bushcraft use because it will not be useful for finer tasks, such as cleaning small game.

 Spear Point or Drop Point